gpehartz/VisualStudio2015Angular2Seed/README.md

           "gulp-sourcemaps": "^1.6.0",
           "gulp-watch": "^4.3.5"
       }
-    }
     ```

-- add a gulp configuration file (gulpfile.js) to the project.
+- add a gulp configuration file (gulpfile.js) to the project (see the attached sample).
   - create a task to bin-place all the dependent modules to wwwroot/lib.
   - create a task to bin-place all the referred stylesheets to wwwroot/lib/css.
   - create a task to bin-place all the application scripts to wwwroot/app.